ericflo/django-pagination/doc/usage.rst

        {% paginate %}

-   This does not take any arguments, but does assume that you have already called autopaginate, so make sure to do so first.
+   This does not require any arguments, but does assume that you have already called autopaginate, so make sure to do so first.